 Breakfast on all mornings and 3 evening meals are included.
 When no restaurant location is available on route lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your accommodation the night before.

 This tour would suit moderately experienced walkers (no high mountain experience required) and requires an average level of fitness.
 The longest day is 22km (read more about difficulty grades).
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to go

-This trip is available from middle May until early October.
+This trip is available from the end of April until early October.
 The weather is best in June – September.
 The flexibility of self-guided holidays means that there are no fixed dates, and you can start your holiday on any date in the season – so please indicate desired starting date when booking.

 - Holiday information pack including route descriptions and road notes; maps with daily routes and optional hikes marked

 - Accommodation for 10 nights in hand-picked 3 and 4-star hotels or family-run guesthouses as listed in the itinerary